sailfishos/docs.sailfishos.org/Support/Help_Articles/Managing_Sailfish_OS/Flashing_Troubleshooting/README.md

 ### Flashing starts but later fails

-Soon after starting the script to flash Sailfish X to an Xperia XA2 the following can happen and appear at the computer terminal:
+Soon after starting the script to flash Sailfish OS to an Xperia XA2 the following can happen and appear at the computer terminal:
 ```
 $ ./flash.sh
 Detected Linux